Parygithub/NMRMetaboWizard/docs/source/machine_learning.rst

 Models
 ------

-- logistic regression;
+- Logistic regression;
-- random forest;
+- Random forest;
-- linear support vector machine (SVM) using ``LinearSVC``;
+- Linear support vector machine (SVM) using ``LinearSVC``;
 - Artificial neural network (ANN)/Multilayer perceptron (MLP) using ``MLPClassifier``.

 Holdout evaluation
 ------------------

-The default test fraction is 0.25.
-The split is stratified when class counts permit.
-The app reports training and test accuracy and balanced accuracy, classification reports, confusion matrices, and individual predictions.
+Holdout evaluation assesses model performance on a separate subset of data that is not used for training.
+By default, 25% of the samples are reserved for testing, and the split is stratified when class sizes permit.
+The app reports training and test accuracy, balanced accuracy, classification reports, confusion matrices, and predictions for individual samples.

 Cross-validation
 ----------------

-Five-fold stratified cross-validation is enabled by default and can be disabled.
-The number of folds is reduced automatically when the smallest class contains fewer samples than requested.
+Cross-validation provides a more robust estimate of model performance by repeatedly training and evaluating the model on different subsets of the data.
+Five-fold stratified cross-validation is enabled by default but can be disabled.
+The number of folds is reduced automatically when the smallest class contains fewer samples than the requested number of folds.

 Leakage control
 ---------------